Astahere/codes/README.md

 ### Prerequisites

-Please install the latest version of Dbeaver
+Please install the latest version of Dbeaver and R

 ### Installations
-Dbeaver [version]
+Dbeaver [24.1.3]
-R [version]
+R [4.1.1]

 ## Usage